joepv/joepv.github.io/_posts/2022-03-04-energypanel.md

 ### Quick App P1 integration

-If you are not able to place a *Qubino Smart Meter* Z-Wave module between your home network and the electricity grid then you can use my  **[Wi-Fi P1 meter Quick App](https://marketplace.fibaro.com/items/wi-FI-P1 meter-smart-meter integration)** that reads the data directly from your Smart Meter.
+If you are not able to place a *Qubino Smart Meter* Z-Wave module between your home network and the electricity grid then you can use my  **[HomeWizard Wi-Fi P1 meter Quick App](https://bit.ly/hwwifip1qa)** that reads the data directly from your Smart Meter.
 By using the **[HomeWizard P1 meter](https://www.homewizard.nl/homewizard-wi-fi-p1-meter)** and my Quick App allows you to read energy consumption *direct* from the Smart Meter.
 This allows you to feed the data to the *Energy Panel* (for monitoring) and shows the real-time data, at phase level, to use for automation in Lua Scenes / Quick Apps.

 ![hc3-energypanel2](../assets/images/hc3-energypanel2.png)

+This Quick App has been developed based on available online documentation from HomeWizard.
+The operation and support of this Quick App is limited to the API capabilities within version v1.
+No guarantees can be given that the QA will continue to work in the future.

+***Update (February 2023):** This Quick App is no longer maintained, which means that if bugs or problems arise, they will probably not be fixed.*

 ## The Energy Panel

-If you have placed a *Qubino Smart Meter* Z-Wave module between your home network and the electricity grid, or if you use the **[Wi-Fi P1 meter Quick app](https://marketplace.fibaro.com/items/wi-FI-P1 meter-smart-meter integration)** you need to configure these as *Main Energy Meters*
+If you have placed a *Qubino Smart Meter* Z-Wave module between your home network and the electricity grid, or if you use the **[HomeWizard Wi-Fi P1 meter Quick app](https://bit.ly/hwwifip1qa)** you need to configure these as *Main Energy Meters*

 By adding the devices as *Main Energy Meters* in the general options of the Home Center 3, the system will automatically calculate the remaining power consumption, which is not measured by connected Z-Wave devices.
 This is shown in the Energy Panel as ***rest*** and gives you a complete picture of your energy consumption in your house.
 These meters are also not included in the list that reports the top energy consuming devices: